Check the undergraduate catalog for further details. See the Class Schedule for courses currently offered.

 Advanced German Studies II

 The course is a continuation of GERM 301 and will further develop all four language skills, but with a clear focus on the written and oral modes of communication from an intercultural perspective.
 Students will study the course material in a global context and be required to do contrastive analyses to expand their cultural competency.
 Regular expository writing assignments, regular oral presentations, and intensive reading of authentic texts and discussion are an integral part.
 A final project and a formal oral presentation are required.
+Includes a virtual semester-long weekly conversation tandem with a student from Germany.
 Counts as GEP requirement Global Cultures (C) credit.

 GERM 303 – 3 credits